All Research Students

 - Royal Northern College of Music, Manchester, UK

 - University of Music and Performing Arts, Graz

 - University of Music and Performing Arts, Vienna

-Students with no prior background in visual art practice are not permitted to take subjects from the Bachelor of Fine Arts (although they may take breadth subjects in this area)
+Students with no prior background in music practice are not permitted to take subjects from the Bachelor of Fine Arts (although they may take breadth subjects in this area).

 For further course information and application instructions please refer to the Faculty's web site.